Key takeaways

 Why this distinction matters

-The second is career-side.
 Instructional designers are being told their work is being automated away.
-The opposite is true.
-AI changes what an instructional designer does in any given hour, but the discipline matters more, not less, when content generation is cheap.
+The opposite is closer to the truth.
+AI changes what an instructional designer does in any given hour, and the discipline becomes more valuable when content generation is cheap.
 When everyone can produce content fast, the value of knowing what to produce, in what form, against what objective, separates training that works from training that just exists.

 The expertise that AI hasn’t extinguished is design judgment.
 The discipline is shifting toward more time on objectives, audience analysis, learning architecture, and review, and less time on first-draft writing.
 That’s not extinction.
 That’s a promotion.